Species of Thailand

 Fire-breasted flowerpecker

-The fire-breasted flowerpecker (Dicaeum ignipectus) is a species of bird in the Dicaeidae family found in South and Southeast Asia.
+The fire-breasted flowerpecker (Dicaeum ignipectus) is a species of bird in the family Dicaeidae found in the Indian Subcontinent and Southeast Asia.
 Like other flowerpeckers, this tiny bird feeds on fruits and plays an important role in the dispersal of fruiting plants.
 Unlike many other species in the genus, this species has marked sexual dimorphism with the male having contrasting upper and lower parts with a distinctive bright orange breast patch.
 The female is dull coloured.

 Description

-This is a small flowerpecker with a small and dark bill.
+The fire-breasted flowerpecker is a small flowerpecker with a small and dark bill.
 The male has glossy blue-black upperparts.
-The underside is buffy but a bright red breast patch and starting below it and along the middle is a short black stripe going down till the belly.
+The underside is buffy but a bright red breast patch.
+Starting below it and along the middle is a short black stripe going down till the belly.
 The female is dark olive above and buff below.
 The sides are olive and the bill has a pale base.

 Weighing just 7 - 9 g and measuring under 7 cm long, it is one of the smallest flowerpeckers.
 They are usually found at the tops of the trees especially on mistletoes.
 They have a shrill call given regularly and has been likened to snipping scissors and a staccato tsit.

 The species was first described by Edward Blyth in 1843 based on a specimen obtained from Nepal by B H Hodgson.
-The name was based Hodgson's manuscripts but published by Blyth.
-The type specimen said to be deposited at the British Museum is said to be lost, but may exist in the collection of the Asiatic Society museum in Calcutta.
+The name was based on Hodgson's manuscripts but was published by Blyth.
+The type specimen claimed to have been deposited at the British Museum is said to be lost, but may exist in the collection of the Asiatic Society museum in Calcutta.

 It has been said to be "the smallest bird of India" or "perhaps the smallest":